rexshue/linphoneAndroidBuildByUbuntu/changePackageName.md

 run again the Makefile script by calling "make"
 '''

 open project with android studio
 - new package name ex com.aaa
+In Android Panel, Select java, MouseR > New > Package > Select OK > new package name > OK
 - move linphone to new folder
+Use MouseL drag over
 - select move all folder
 - replace all old package name to new package name
+(Replace in path)